 When I submit my application, how long should I wait to hear a response?

 Response time is dependent upon the current amount of recently received applications, but typically one can expect to hear from our Volunteer Coordinator within two weeks of submitting your application.
+Depending on application volume, orientation space may be limited, therefore it may take a few months before a space is available in an orientation.

 What happens after I submit my application?